django-json-api/django-rest-framework-json-api/docs/usage.md

 ### Working with polymorphic resources

+Polymorphic resources (as backed by [django-polymorphic](https://django-polymorphic.readthedocs.io/en/stable/)) allow you to easily use specialized subclasses without have to have special endpoints to expose the specialized versions.
+For example, if you had a `Project` that could be either an `ArtProject` or a `ResearchProject`, you can have both kinds at the same URL.

 #### Writing polymorphic resources

 A polymorphic endpoint can be set up if associated with a polymorphic serializer.